alberto139/numpy_dl/README.md

 </p>

 ## Quirks and Known Issues
-This project does not aim to be a faithfull re-implementation of the LeNet-5 architecture as described in the paper so there are a few differences:
+This project does not aim to be a faithful re-implementation of the LeNet-5 architecture as described in the paper so there are a few differences:
 - The padding of the MNIST images is done in the data pre-processing stage and not by the first layer of the network.
 - A cross-entropy loss function is used instead of the one described in the paper.
 - ReLu activation is used instead of Sigmoid.